 - Kind of fun.
 All the bright colors and happy add-ons, with stickers and videos and such, make these products fun to use with a casual audience.

-- Mostly free and embeddable.
+- Mostly free or inexpensive and embeddable.
 Some tools in this list don't even ask you to sign up before you create a board.
 All of them have easy links you can share with collaborators, and many can even be embedded directly into a shared webpage.